eccelm/NC-React-Tracker-Project/planning.md

 Using stats at top and general list of blocks below

 - As an admin, I want to clearly see how many students are on each block so that I can plan accordingly.
-- As an admin, I want to clearly see how many students are on the course so that I can plan accordingly.

 - As an admin, I want to see how many pathways through the course there have been so that we can communicate that to relevant stakeholders.
 <!-- ? -->